List of bus routes in Malta: Suspended and retired routes

+121: Pembroke (P&R); St Julian's, San Ġwann (Centre, Industrial Estate), University, Marsa (P&R, Aldo Moro Road), Paola, Fgura, Żabbar (Centre, St. Peter's), SmartCity; Xgħajra; Similar (but not identical) route to the daytime Route 120.
+Currently runs until 22:30.
+Replaced by route N120 in April 2026.

 Historical routes

 Pre-Arriva routes

 These routes operated prior to the introduction of the Arriva network on 3 July 2011 and are therefore no longer current.

 In 2005, the Halcrow Group had been commissioned to assess the Malta bus system.
 Released in November 2005, the report criticised the existing bus service and routes, which had produced a very low utilization of buses.
 In fact, a decline of 50% in the number of bus passengers was registered between 1979 and 2009.